janspudich/OTE-data-scraper-and-API/README.md

 The purpose of this application is two-fold:
 1. Scrape the market data from the [OTE](https://www.ote-cr.cz/en) web site and store the data in a database.
-2. Provide a REST API interface which enables to retrieve the data stored in the database, see the previous objective.
+2. Provide a REST API interface which enables to retrieve the data stored in the database.

 Each of these purposes is served by a dedicated Node.js module of this application described below.
 Additionally, this document explains the [database data model](#database-data-model) and [deployment](#deployment) of the application.